8 Air Fryer Cooking Tips You Need to Know

 Give it a shake (or a flip).

-To help food crisp, always turn, rotate, or shake contents in air fryer basket (just like flipping french fries, fish fillets or homemade chicken nuggets halfway through cooking in a traditional oven).
+To help food crisp, always turn, rotate or shake contents in air fryer basket (just like flipping french fries, fish fillets or homemade chicken strips halfway through cooking in a traditional oven).

 Cook food in a single layer for best results.